Skip to main content

 Fountain Pen# 3 -- Platinum Century #3776 -- Chartres Blue (Fine Point)

-I immediately filled it with Iroshizuku Kon-Peki Ink and the first few lines were scratchy and thin, but after giving the ink some time to saturate the nib and feeder it started to write more smoothly.
-There is some feedback and some online reviews describe it like writing with a 'pencil' and that's a fairly accurate description.
-The Fine Point is not buttery smooth, but it does flow nicely across the paper after making some adjustments in hand placement and how much pressure I apply while writing.
+Upon receiving the pen, I immediately filled it with Iroshizuku Kon-Peki Ink.
+The initial lines were a bit scratchy and thin, but after some time for the ink to saturate the nib and feeder, it began to write more smoothly.
+There’s a noticeable feedback to the writing experience, and some reviews describe it as feeling like writing with a pencil, which I found to be a fairly accurate comparison.
+The Fine Point nib isn’t buttery smooth, but it flows nicely across the paper with the right adjustments in hand placement and pressure.

 Comments